 On the other hand, it’ll protect you from picking up the bill for heavy or oversized parcels and is especially helpful when your product sizes vary widely.

-If you’re targeting local customers, same-day delivery can be a real selling point – especially as the holidays or Valentine's day draw near.
+If you’re targeting local customers, same-day delivery can be a real selling point – especially as Christmas or Valentine's Day draw near.

 Whichever of these options you use, make it easy for customers to understand your shipping fees on your website.
 You should also be aware that you’ll probably work with a mix of local and international shipping providers to deliver these services.
 Whoever you choose, make sure they allow your customers to track and trace their items en route.